 Compared to power drills and impact drivers, 90-degree or right-angle drills are not commonly found in a man’s tool box.
 Yet, although usually unappreciated, right angle drills are pretty powerful especially in tight spaces.

-DoItYourself.com explained that right angle drills are practically the same as regular drills and drivers.
-It’s primarily difference is the form.
-Right angle drills come with long handles and short heads set at a 90-degree angle instead of short handles and long heads.
+DoItYourself.com explained that right-angle drills are practically the same as regular drills and drivers.
+Its primary difference is the form.
+Right-angle drills come with long handles and short heads set at a 90-degree angle instead of short handles and long heads.

-Yet, when it comes to use, they work practically the same – drilling holes and inserting screws.
+Yet, when it comes to using, they work practically the same – drilling holes and inserting screws.